-Sometimes, drivers are distracted by texting, talking on their phone, or even checking their shopping list.
+Sometimes, drivers are distracted by texting, talking on their phones, or even checking their shopping lists.
 Regardless, if they open their door without checking, it’s possible for their door to sideswipe you or for you to drive into the corner of their door.
 Drive your bike extra carefully in parking lots and never drive between a moving car and a parked car.

 It’s tempting to take advantage of the slim design of motorcycles while you ride.
 After all, your bike can fit in narrow spaces that cars can’t.
 But it’s probably one of the most dangerous moves you can make while riding.

 The danger of riding between two cars is that you’re removing your potential exit paths.
 You‘re unable to swerve in either direction, and a motorcycle rider is harder to see.
 It’s very difficult for other drivers to anticipate and react to what you’re doing.

 Instead, set aside your impatience, take your time, be cautious and drive safely.
 Stick to following Colorado traffic laws to lessen your risk of a serious injury in a traffic accident.
 Remember, lane splitting is illegal in Colorado unless you are sharing your lane with another rider.